dbeck/dbeck.github.io/_posts/2015-10-10-Four-Times-Speedup-By-Throttling.markdown

 ### Conclusion

 The tradeoff is the additional complexity in error handling and code in exchange for 4x speed improvement.
+I still need to rationalize both the client and server side to do larger reads and writes in order to put less pressure on the OS.